Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 The Home Microgreens Store Sells Split Cilantro Seeds

-Seeds come in pre-packaged sizes perfect for the Home Microgreens trays, 5 by 5 trays, 10 by 10 trays, as well as by the ounce.
+Seeds come in pre-packaged sizes perfect for the Home Microgreens trays, 10 by 10 trays, and by the ounce or larger bags.

 Day 4 - Cilantro Germination